dixe1/MessageCoder/README.md

 Encryption Demo is a simple C++17 project for encoding and decoding messages.

-## Notes
+## Build

-This project is based on a C++ template.
-For build instructions and full template documentation, see the [Template README](https://github.com/dixe1/cpp-project-template/blob/main/README.md).
+Detailed build instructions and full documentation for the template can be found in the [Template README](https://github.com/dixe1/cpp-project-template/blob/main/README.md).

 ## Features